What is an Executive MBA program?

 The cost of the program is currently about $55,000.
 The program cost is all-inclusive - it covers tuition, books, food, fees and the international study and travel experience.
 You should talk with your company's human resources department to find out if tuition assistance is available.
 Or, you can contact Rider and we will have a representative arrange a meeting with your company.

 When considering the cost, including the time commitment, also consider the payback.
-Based on the Executive MBA Council 2010 Exit Benchmarking Survey, the average salary and bonus of 2010 EMBA graduates rose 11.4% from start to end of program.
-This is a 2% increase from 2009.
+Based on the Executive MBA Council 2013 Exit Benchmarking Survey, the average salary and bonus of 2012 EMBA graduates rose 17.3% from start to end of program.
+While salary increases vary by region, there are also intangible benefits including:

 Is your Executive MBA program accredited?